6 Tips for Bringing a Bike to Burning Man 2023

 I see too many bikes in basements that are still coated with playa dust being stored for next year.
 Most of them also have sticky hubs and degrading parts.
 This drives the myth that Burning Man destroys your bike, but only if you don’t clean it!
 It’s much more likely your bike is going to make it through the year if you do a little cleaning and maintenance immediately upon returning.
 Then the playa dust doesn’t have time to wreak havoc on the parts.

 Grab a hose and spray it down with water.
 Get up close and personal to get as much dust out as you can.
 A used toothbrush can help with this.
 You can take your bike to a DIY car wash place as well to find a good sprayer if you don’t have a hose handy.
-Adding a little white vinegar to your scrubbing mix can help get rid of the dust.
+Adding a little white vinegar to your scrubbing mix can help neutralize that pesky dust.

 Once all the dust is gone, lube up the chain, and maybe the cables wherever they connect to other places that could’ve gotten dried up and dusty.